SaadTahir28/portfolio-blog/README.md

-# cwarcup.com by Curtis Warcup
+# saadtahir.com by Saad Tahir

-This repository is the home to my personal [website](https://www.cwarcup.com/).
+This repository is the home to my personal [website](https://www.saadtahir.com/).
 This website is intended for personal use, and functions as a method of storing/organizing notes and projects.

 The site is forked from the incredible [Tailwind-Nextjs-Starter-Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) by [Tim Lrx](https://github.com/timlrx).

 Check out the starter documentation or fork this project and start building your own blog!

-## Motivation

-I was originally using a large repository to store my notes, however, I found that I was not able to find the notes I was looking for.
-There were just too many notes to keep track of, and I was not able to notes quickly.
-I stumbled upon the [Tailwind-Nextjs-Starter-Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) but was hesitant because as a beginner I was not sure how to use Next.js or Tailwind CSS.

-[Tim Lrx](https://github.com/timlrx) provided a great starting point with awesome documentation.
-This gave me the foundations to explore and build on top of the starter blog.

 ## Features